Thanvish07/AI-IOT-Lab/themes.md

 * Anomaly detection
 * Fault detection and diagnosis

 We do this by leveraging smart meter time series and other opportunistic data sources.
-WE have recently started investigating how to leverage **Infrared Thermography (IRT)** for city-scale building diagnostics and energy auditing.